 Scallions: I love the gentle onion flavor that these little green circles provide, but you can use any kind of onion really.
 What nutrition do scallions provide?
 Mostly water and vitamin c. [source]

-Step 2.
-Ready to prep?
-Rinse and chop.
+Step 4.
+Rinse all the vegetables and chop them.
 The parsley and any other leafy herbs are best rinsed and spun dry if you have a salad spinner, or press between paper towels to dry it off.
 Then chop finely.
 Tomatoes and peppers should be diced.
 Slice them in strips and then dice those.

-Step 4.
-Refrigerate the final salad for an hour if you can to add that chill factor.
+Step 6.
+Refrigerate the finished salad for an hour if you can to add that chill factor.

 How to Store